utdata/icj-cli-tools/lectures/git/git-01-git-intro.md

 ### Folders and files

-- Find your `Documents/icj` folder on your computer and inside of it create a new project folder called `yourname-git-practice`.
+- Use the Finder on your computer to locate your `Documents/icj` folder and inside of it create a new project folder called `yourname-git-practice`.
 Always use all lower-case letters and dashes instead of space.
 It's just good practice.
 - Launch Visual Studio Code and start a **New window**.
 (You can find under the File menu, or use Command-option-N).
 - One the Welcome screen, you will see a link called **Open folder**.
 (If you don't see this, click on the page icon at top-left, which is the Explorer menu.)
 Click on that Open Folder button and negotiate your way to your project folder, select it and click the **Open** button.
 - Go to the Terminal menu and choose New Terminal.
 This will open a terminal window inside of VS Code, which is super handy.
 The top line of the terminal should give you the path to inside your project folder, like `~/Documents/icj/christian-git-practice`.
 Please hollar if it doesn't, as we have to get this right.

+> In our computer setup and command-line lessons, we use either the Terminal/Git Bash programs to talk to our computers.
+Now that we have VS Code installed, we'll almost always use our Terminal from inside VS Code.
+It's the same thing, just tucked inside VS Code.

 ### The README